 5. Relationship Selling Puts Clients First and Sales Second

 Relationship selling is a marathon, not a sprint.
 Selling a prospect on products or services that aren’t a good fit might help you meet your monthly sales quota but can often lead to a disgruntled customer and negatively affect your business.
-To avoid a bad review, subscription cancellation, or refund request, focus on the clients’ needs first and use that information to decide which services are most beneficial to your customer.
+To avoid a bad review, subscription cancellation, or refund request, focus on the client’s needs first and use that information to decide which services are most beneficial to your customer.
 This customer-centric mentality will help sales reps to be viewed as trustworthy, provide opportunities for referrals and rave reviews, and increase the likelihood of customers purchasing additional services when suggested.

 6. Encourage Feedback

 Customers want to be heard.
 Encouraging feedback will show their opinions matter and contribute to the larger picture.
 Additionally, requesting and thanking them for their honest opinion will nurture open communication and build solid relationships.
-Furthermore, by asking for feedback, you will gain insight into ways you can improve your products and services and make them more appealing to future prospects.
+Furthermore, by asking for feedback, you will gain insight into ways to improve your products and services and make them more appealing to future prospects.